Skip to main content

 • Service worker handlers doing synchronous, non-essential initialization

-• UI pages shipping large global CSS/JS when you only use partial features
+• UI surfaces shipping large global CSS/JS when you only use partial features

 Next steps